 A good way to avoid litigation is to compile a list of “it is not grounds for a lawsuit if” statements.
 In the contract, phrase these as “Party A holds Party B harmless if” certain things happen.

-Contact O’Keeffe O’Brien Lyson Foss About Litigation Issues
+Contact O’Keeffe O’Brien Lyson Attorneys About Litigation Issues